Sold Out

 Pink Bourbon is quickly becoming the gold standard of Colombia.
 When I first started buying in Colombia, almost 13 years ago, the only two coffee varieties I would come across were Colombia (F6) and Caturra.
 Since then, another important hybrid “Castillo” was developed by Cenicafé (Colombia National Coffee Investigation Centre).
 Castillo has been planted throughout Colombia more than any other variety and the results, at least from a quality perspective, have been mixed.
 In my own personal experiences, Castillo tends to bring out more of the herbaceous notes of Catimor, which is not exactly what I am looking for in a tasty coffee.
 The good news is that, while most producers planted Castillo, many also planted other varieties in search for better cup quality.
 One of these varieties is Pink Bourbon.

 The processing of this coffee is a two-step fermentation.
-First, the coffee is anaerobically fermented in cherry for 24 hours, then it is de-pulped and fermented again in traditional tanks for another 36-48 hours.
+First, the coffee is anaerobically fermented in cherry for 24 hours, then it is de-pulped and fermented again in traditional tanks for another 40 hours.
 The coffee is then fully washed and dried slowly in raised patios.
-This is our first year working with Libardo and I am excited to meet him soon after not visiting Colombia since before Covid.
+This is our second year working with Libardo and in both harvests the coffee has really stood out.